xTVaser/jak-project/README.md

 ## Please read first

-Our repositories on GitHub are primarily for development of the project and tracking active issues.
+Our repositories on Gi  tHub are primarily for development of the project and tracking active issues.
 Most of the information you will find here pertains to setting up the project for development purposes and is not relevant to the end-user.

 For questions or additional information pertaining to the project, we have a Discord for discussion here: https://discord.gg/VZbXMHXzWv